 To eliminate Invalid or Unwanted Entries from Windows 10 Task Manager Startup tab via Registry Editor, perform the following steps:-

 Step 2.
-Type the following in the Run command box and hit
+Type the following in the Run command box and hit Enter from the keyboard.
+This action will open the Registry Editor:-

 Step 3.
 Navigate to the following path in Registry Editor:-

 Step 4.
-On the right-side pane of the Run, you will see a list of apps entries.
+On the right-side pane of the Run, you will see a list of app entries.
 All the entries are auto-start which is added by different programs on your PC.
 Perform a right-click on any unwanted or invalid entry and click on the Delete option.

-Quick Tips: If you are unsure if an auto-run entry is valid or invalid, right-click on the auto-run entry on the right-side pane and select the
+Quick Tips: If you are unsure if an auto-run entry is valid or invalid, right-click on the auto-run entry on the right-side pane and select the Modify option.
+You will see the full path of the program.
+Navigate to the path in File Explorer and check if the program exists on your PC.

 Step 5.
 You need to repeat the steps mentioned above to find the Run keys at the following locations to drop them:-